-How Often Should You Recharge Your Home AC?
+How Often Should You Recharge Your AC Refrigerant?

-It’s a common misconception amongst homeowners that refrigerant is something that depletes over time, much like fuel in a gas-powered appliance.
-This, however, is not the case with refrigerant.
-This important fluid continuously cycles through your air conditioner or heat pump, effectively transferring heat to bring you a comfortable indoor climate.
+Homeowners often wonder how often they should recharge their home AC refrigerant.
+The misconception is that refrigerant depletes over time, like fuel in a gas-powered appliance.
+However, this is not the case with refrigerant--it continuously cycles through your air conditioner or heat pump to effectively transfer heat and create a comfortable indoor climate.

 What Is Refrigerant?

 Refrigerant is a chemical that helps your air conditioner cool down your house.
 It is put under pressure and sent to the outside of your house.
 This is done by cycling heat from inside your house to the outside.
 Normally, you should not have to worry about refrigerant running out in your AC unit.

 Types of AC Refrigerant

 Depending on the model of your air conditioner, the refrigerant is either R-22 (Freon) or the more environmentally friendly R-410A.
 As of January 2020, the United States has banned the production and importation of R-22, which means it will get increasingly hard and expensive to get as supply runs low.

 When You Need AC Refrigerant Refilled

 The AC unit you have in your home was installed with enough refrigerant to last its lifetime.
 If you ever need a refill, it means that you have a leak in the system.

 The AC refrigerant operates in a closed system.
 This means that the refrigerant is always going between the evaporator coils and the condenser coils.
 The refrigerant takes in heat when it evaporates, which makes the air passing over the coils cooler.
 That air is then sent back into the room.
 When the refrigerant reaches the condenser coils, it is compressed and gives off heat.
 That heat goes outside, and then the refrigerant goes back to the evaporator coils to start again.